 Key Responsibilities:

-Provides timely and detailed review of permit applications, engineering drawings, specifications, and calculations within the procedural and statutory times for compliance with Federal and State laws, rules, and policies, and good engineering practices.
+Ensures timely and detailed review of engineering drawings and specifications for compliance with Federal and State laws, rules, policies, and good engineering practices.

-Advises and provides engineering guidance and written technical/compliance documentation to other staff, clients, and the general public.
+Advises and provides engineering guidance and written technical/compliance documentation to staff and applicants.

-Meeting with applicants and their consultants to facilitate project development, design, construction, and ultimately permit approval and site compliance.
+Meets with applicants and their consultants to facility project development, design, construction and ultimately permit approval and site compliance.

 Knowledge Skills and Abilities/Management Preferences